cheyao/opengl/README.md

 - `./assets/textures/ui` Textures for the UI
 - `./assets/strings.csv` Source loc csv file (See [here](https://en.wikipedia.org/wiki/IETF_language_tag) for language codes)
 - `./assets/strings.json` Output loc file (to be generated)

-## Explanation

-This game engine uses the Entity-Component-System architecture, implemented using `Scenes` and `sparse_sets`.

-Entities are just UUIDs

-Components are just plain old structs

-The systems manage all the logic and changes the components

 ## Notes